 The RSSAC Caucus consists of individuals who have expressed willingness to work on RSSAC documents.
 The membership of the RSSAC Caucus consists of appointed RSSAC Caucus members and the RSSAC.
 The RSSAC Caucus members are recommended by the RSSAC Caucus Membership Committee and appointed by the RSSAC to join the RSSAC Caucus.

-The RSSAC may ask the RSSAC Caucus to produce documents.
-The RSSAC may also ask the RSSAC Caucus for advice before taking action.
+The RSSAC normally asks the RSSAC Caucus to produce the documents that are published by the RSSAC.
+The RSSAC may also ask the RSSAC Caucus for advice before taking action on their own initiatives.

 2.1 Purpose